7.4 Roles and Responsibililites of Health Care Professionals

 Components of IPEC’s Roles/Responsibilities Competency[2]

-• Communicate one’s roles and responsibilities clearly to patients, families, community members, and other professionals.
+• Communicate one’s roles and responsibilities clearly to clients, families, community members, and other professionals.

 • Recognize one’s limitations in skills, knowledge, and abilities.

-• Engage with diverse professionals who complement one’s own professional expertise, as well as associated resources, to develop strategies to meet specific health and health care needs of patients and populations.
+• Engage with diverse professionals who complement one’s own professional expertise, as well as associated resources, to develop strategies to meet specific health and health care needs of clients and populations.

 • Explain the roles and responsibilities of other providers and the manner in which the team works together to provide care, promote health, and prevent disease.